recloudstream/cloudstream/README.md

 <a id="issues"></a>

 ### Issues:
-While we **actively** accept issues and pull requests; We do require you fill out an [template](https://github.com/recloudstream/cloudstream/issues/new/choose) for issues, these include the following:
+While we **actively** accept issues and pull requests, we do require you fill out an [template](https://github.com/recloudstream/cloudstream/issues/new/choose) for issues.
+These include the following:

 <a id="bug_report"></a>